warexify/MinLinux/ROADMAP.md

 - Minor fixes and improvements, particularly to Go.
 - Latest Debian build.

-## Release 1.1.25
+# Release 1.1.25

 Status: Testing.
 Late November.

 - Secure Docker bridge to Windows host.
+You can re-enable TLS.
 - Rebase to Debian testing.
+Newer packages.
+No more release mixing.
 - Latest Go from Google.
 - Refinements to wlinux-setup GUI.
-- Minor fixes and improvements.
+- Minor fixes and improvements to zsh.
+- Latest Debian build.

 ## Release 1.1.26